 - March 2020, General Relativity Seminar, University of Cambridge.
 Slides here.

-- February 2020, 10th Central European Relativity Seminar, AEI Golm, Germany.
+- February 2020, 10th Central European Relativity Seminar, AEI Golm.
 Slides here.

 - February 2020, Geometric Analysis Seminar, University of Tübingen.
 Blackboard talk.